cjpillette/my_portfolio/README.md

 * Verify cross-browser compatibility (Safari, IE, Mozilla, Google)
 * Use lazyload to optimize loading speed of the website
 * Use sprite to bundle all svgs into one file to optimize loading speed of the website
-* Use parallax at the bottom of my site to animate tram, foreground, background.
+* Use parallax at the bottom of my site to animate tram, foreground, background
+* Improve SEO for increasing chances to be found on the net